Queen and Prince Charles Contribute to Flood Relief Appeal

 The donations come after both the Queen and the Prince of Wales, together with the Duchess of Cornwall, released statements of sympathies and prayers to the Queensand government to pass on to those affected by the floods.

-Tagged Australia, British Commonwealth, Donations, Elizabeth II, Natural Disaster, The Prince of Wales.
+Tagged Australia, Donations, Elizabeth II of the United Kingdom, Natural Disaster, The Prince of Wales.